Unity-Technologies/com.unity.multiplayer.docs/transport/workflow-client-server-secure.md

 openssl req -new -key myGameServerPrivateKey.pem -out myGameServerCertificateSigningRequest.pem
 ```

 You'll be prompted with the same questions you answered when generating the root certificate.
-The answers are no more important (except for the common name: it is recommended to use the server's hostname).
+The answers are no more important (except for the common name: it's recommended to use the server's hostname).

 Finally, you can create the certificate file the server will use to authenticate itself using the generated files: